 [OK] All 16384 slots covered

-This means that there is at least one master instance serving each of the 16384 available slots.
+This means that there is at least one primary instance serving each of the 16384 available slots.

 If you don't want to create a Valkey Cluster by configuring and executing individual instances manually as explained above, there is a much simpler system (but you'll not learn the same amount of operational details).